adzuci/TIPs/tips/tip-6-golang-style-guide.md

 ## Version

-The current Go version used by production systems is `1.5`.
-This version introduced experimental vendor support, which is necessary for projects like `bundler` to work.
-You should install this version for any active development or support of existing projects.
+The current Go version used by production systems is `1.6`.
+You should use [ansible-gapi](https://github.com/gadventures/ansible-gapi) to ensure you have the correct version of Go installed on your development machine.

 You can download Go from the [official site](https://golang.org/dl/) or use your favourite package manager for your operating system.

-The experimental vendor feature is described in this [blog post](https://medium.com/@freeformz/go-1-5-s-vendor-experiment-fd3e830f52c3), and it looks like we can expect it to be a core part of Go in the near future.

 ## Environment Setup